-All consultants must always comply with the Leeds Teaching Hospitals NHS Trust Infection Control policies, by practising Universal Infection Control Precautions.
+All consultants must comply at all times with the Leeds Teaching Hospitals NHS Trust Infection Control policies, in particular by practising Universal Infection Control Precautions.
 Hand hygiene must be performed before and after contact with patients and their environment.

 5.8 Secretarial Support